Has Johnny Depp Gone Vegan?

 That “something else” could be:

-* Seeing Cowspiracy (produced by Leonardo DiCaprio) and discovering that consuming meat is the no.1 absolute worst thing you can do for the Earth.
+* Seeing Cowspiracy (produced by Leonardo DiCaprio) and discovering that consuming meat is the absolute worst thing you can do for the Earth.
 Eating meat causes enormous amounts of pollution and is the no.1 cause of climate change.
 Digest this stunning fact…eating meat is more damaging to the climate than the oil and gas industry combined.

 * Seeing a lamb limping around in a field for weeks on end with no assistance from a farmer because it’s just a sheep.